tytydraco/yessleep/out/The_last_12_months_of_my_life_have_been_weird.md

 I wasn’t sad when she went to sleep on that cold stainless-steel counter, which was strange.
 Maggie had always been my dog first and the family dog second, and yet I found no tears coming even as Lillian comforted the children.
 I think that day I saw Luke looking at me with hatred in his eyes, and that hurt me more than the death of a dumb animal ever could.

 Which brings us back to last night I guess.

 I found my intruder in the living room crying in front of Maggie’s urn on the mantlepiece.
 Before confronting him, I'd retrieved my hunting rifle and ammunition from the safe.
 It occured to me that I needed to clean it.
-I hadn't felt it's weight in my hand since the last time I came home from a hunting trip, nearly 12 months ago.
 It felt strange and unfamiliar in my hands, which was odd, but not entirely unsurprising seeing as for some reason I hadn't felt like hunting for around a year.

 I left the lights off but could somehow see him clearly in the dark.
 He was my height but there was something *wrong* about him.
 One moment he was a man wearing ragged and worn out hunting gear and the next moment he was a tall white furred figure with sweeping majestic antlers touching the roof.